unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ```

 > **NOTE** Keep in mind that if the `use_secret:` configuration is set, it will always be used even if you have also set a global password with the `global_password` variable.
+>
+> If this environment variable is empty or missing, then the build will fail to prevent the unwanted leak of information.
+> However this can be converted into a warning by setting `ignore_missing_secret: true`.
+> Use this only if you use a secret environment variable for production and a plain password for testing.
+You have been warned.

+> **NEW** The meta tag `use_secret` can also be set to achieve the same functionality on page level.

 ### Default vars customization